DevYatsu/JadeFlow/README.md

 ## Features

 Variables
-JadeFlow allows you to declare variables without a keyword, similar to Python.
+JadeFlow allows you to declare variables with either `const` or `mut` keywords.
+You guessed it, `const` shall be used for variables that have unchanging values and `mut` for mutable values.

 ### Data Types